webadvanced/takeCommand/readme.md

 #Using it ...#

 ##Create a command group##
-The first thing you will need is a `CommandGroup`. `CommandGroups` are what commands are assigned to and help structure your application code.
-You can have just one or many `CommandGroups`, it all depends on your applications needs.
+The first thing you will need is a `CommandGroup`. `CommandGroup`s are what commands are assigned to and help structure your application code.
+You can have just one or many `CommandGroup`s, it all depends on your applications needs.

 ```javascript
 var userCommands = takeCommand.CommandGroup.init('userCommands');